Destinations Greece The Cyclades Santorini

 Reserve direct ↗

-Andronis Group's original Oia property (opened 1971, refurbished multiple times since) — 28 suites carved into the upper Oia cliff, Lauda restaurant on the same terrace, an infinity pool that's been on every other Greek-hotels listicle for a decade.
-The most-photographed Oia view from any hotel pool, the most-photographed pool from anywhere on Santorini.
+Andronis Group's original Oia property — home to Lauda, Oia's first restaurant, opened 1971 — 25 suites carved into the upper Oia cliff, Lauda restaurant on the same terrace, an infinity pool that's been on every other Greek-hotels listicle for a decade.
+One of Oia’s iconic caldera pools.
 Honeymoon-defining; absurd in the best way.

 What it's known for